-Academic Schedule-A schedule of events and deadlines of importance to students and prospective students, covering the period of the University's academic year, July 1 to June 30.
+Academic Schedule-A schedule of events and deadlines of importance to students and prospective students, covering the period of the University's academic year.
+July 1 to June 30.

-Academic Year-Academic Year is the term used to describe the twelve-month period from July 1 of one year through June 30 of the next.
+Academic Year-The consecutive twelve-month period from July 1 through June 30.